paulinaczybir/travello/README.md

 ## Dependencies

 1. Run yarn install in project directory.
 This will install server's project dependencies such as Express.
 2. cd client and yarn install.
-This will install clientdependencies (React)
+This will install clientdependencies (React).

+## Future features

+1. Display only travel destination and date (and some grafic) after user click the box all details will be revield
+2. Log in form
+3. Map for individual trip to show location of hotel, car rental etc.
+4. User can create wish list/ bucket list/ travel inspirations

 ## Credit